George Lange Kelly

 "Kelly made more key hits for me than any other player." - John McGraw

-Called by Bill James the worst selection to the Hall of Fame, Kelly's statistics are most similar to Bob Watson.
+Called by Bill James the worst selection to the Hall of Fame, Kelly's statistics are most similar to those of Bob Watson.
 Of course, it's not Kelly's fault that he's in the Hall of Fame, and he was actually a good player - as was the case with Watson - although his statistics are generally not seen as Hall of Fame caliber because he is not in the top 100 in any major offensive statistic.
 Carl Furillo and Tony Oliva are also in the top five most similar players to him, although they played in different eras.

 After his playing career ended, Kelly was a Cincinnati Reds coach from 1935 to 1937 and a member of the Boston Braves staff from 1938 to 1943.
 He returned to the Reds' coaching ranks in 1947 and 1948.
 He came back to baseball one more time in 1954 when he managed the independent Wenatchee Chiefs in the Western International League.